Sexual Harassment Training

 HOSTILE WORK ENVIRONMENT

+A hostile work environment is the second type of sexual harassment and is the most common (WJA, 2025).
 A hostile work environment is created by unwelcome sexual conversation, requests for sexual favors, unwanted touch, or offensive remarks that would be perceived as offensive by a reasonable person.
 A hostile work environment can affect the health and well-being of the healthcare professional and can also impact patient care indirectly.

 A hostile work environment exists in cases of: